linux-lock/bpflock/docs/memory-protections.md

 It combines the several Linux features including [kernel lockdown](https://man7.org/linux/man-pages/man7/kernel_lockdown.7.html) and other LSMs to restrict unauthorized modification of the kernel image at runtime.

+kimglock does not replace the upstream kernel Lockdown, as the later is more effective, restrictive and covers "trusting the kernel" problem.
+However, a subset of these restrictions used here are useful to restrict kernel image modification without breaking privileged applications/containers.

 After pinning the corresponding bpf program, kimglock will exit.

 **Note: restrictions and protections are still a moving target, since the Linux kernel offer multiple access entries to modify the running image, it is hard to track all of them, however they will be added as they are discovered.**

-kimglock is able to completely block or allow access from the in the initial [pid namespace](https://man7.org/linux/man-pages/man7/pid_namespaces.7.html) only to the following:
+kimglock is able to completely block access to:

   - Loading of unsigned modules.
   - Unsafe usage of module parameters.